 Pediatric gastroenterologists diagnose diseases within the entire gastrointestinal tract through the use of a non-invasive camera that patients swallow in pill form, which allows specialists to see inflammation and obstruction inside the body.
+Conditions like inflammatory bowel disease, which is on the rise in young patients, and celiac disease can then be successfully treated after proper diagnosis.

 UMCH is home to the east coast’s first Breathmobile, a mobile asthma unit that makes regular visits to many schools, providing ongoing asthma and allergy care for children, close to home.
 The Breathmobile helps prevent asthma attacks, the #1 cause of pediatric emergency room visits.